maswang32/soundcam/README.md

 An example for loading the Treated Room dataset's Room Impulse Responses is shown in `examples.ipynb`.
 The file also provides an example for loading training data.

-## Organization

-### indices
-The `indices` folder contains `.npy` files with train/valid/test splits for all of the tasks. `train_indices.npy`, `valid_indices.npy`, and `test_indices.npy`  contain numpy arrays of length 800, 100, and 100, respectively, and provide the indices of the intended training, validation, and test sets, respectively for the localization task.
-The `..._class.npy` and `..._binary.npy` files contain similar splits for the 5-way classification task and the binary detection task.
-An example for using these is in `examples.ipynb`

-### VGGish
-This folder contains source code for running the VGGish-based baselines described in our paper. `train_vggish_class.py` should be used for the detection and identification tasks, while `train_vggish_localization` should be used for the localization task.

-### posekernel
-This folder contains source code for running the time-of-arrival baseline on the localization task. `posekernellifter.py` precomputes a set of spatial encodings for this task, and `pk_inference` is used to use these spatial encodings to predict the person's location.

-### datasets
-This folder contains information about each of the datasets collected, including speaker and microphone locations.

 ## Running Baselines on the SoundCam Dataset